History of Christianity in Hungary: Migration period

 A Christian community, the bearers of the Keszthely culture, flourished in the region of a former Roman fortress at Keszthely in the Avar Khaganate.
 The local basilica with three apses was used and possibly reconstructed in the second half of the 6th century.
 The community leaders were buried in the basilica or in the nearby cemetery.
 A wealthy woman buried in the cemetery wore a silver garment pin with the inscription BONOSA, tentatively identified as her name.
-The origin of the community is uncertain, with some scholars regarding them as the descendants of the local Romanized population, others identifying them as Byzantine prisoners of war.
-Historian Walter Pohl proposes that the culture developed through the cohabitation of local Christians and immigrants from various lands.
-The fortress and the basilica were destroyed, most probably during a civil war around 630.
-The community survived the destruction of the fortress and new cemeteries developed in the region, but their distinctive culture quickly disappeared.
+The origin of the community is uncertain, with some scholars regarding them as the descendants of the local Romanized population, others identifying them as Byzantine prisoners of war, or a mixed population of local Christians and immigrants from various lands.
+Although the Keszthely fortress and the basilica were destroyed, most probably during an Avar civil war around 630, the community survived, developing new cemeteries in the region, but their distinctive culture quickly disappeared.

-The Avars supported Charlemagne's opponents, provoking a Frankish military campaign in 791.
-A civil war broke out in the khaganate and a high-ranking Avar dignitary, the tudun, sent envoys to Charlemagne, offering his conversion to Christianity.
-The bishops who accompanied Charlemagne's son, Pepin the Hunchback, to a military campaign against the Avars held a synod on the Danube in 796.
-Under the direction of Patriarch Paulinus II of Aquileia, they discussed the methods of the Avars' conversion, describing them as an illiterate and irrational people.
-They emphasized that the Avars could not be converted by force.
-The missionary territories were distributed between the sees of Aquilea and Salzburg before 811.
-The lands north of the river Dráva came under the jurisdiction of the archbishops of Salzburg.
+Columbanus (d.
+615) was the first known missionary to be contemplating proselytizing among the Avars and the Slavs around 610.
+He quickly abandoned the idea after realizing that "progress in faith for this people was not ready to hand", according to his biographer Jonas of Bobbio (d. after 659).
+Around 700, Bishop Emmeram of Regensburg (d.
+652) was planning to visit the Avars, but Bavarian officials dissuaded him from crossing the border.
+The Avars supported the opponents of the Frankish king Charlemagne (r.
+768–814), provoking a Frankish military campaign in 791.
+A civil war broke out in the khaganate, and a high-ranking Avar dignitary, the tudun, converted to Christianity in the hope of Frankish support.
+In 796, Charlemagne's son, Pepin the Hunchback (d.
+811) launched a successful military campaign against the Avars.
+The bishops who accompanied him held a synod on the Danube in 796, presided over by Patriarch Paulinus II of Aquileia (d.
+802/804).
+They discussed the methods of the Avars' conversion, describing them as an illiterate and irrational people, and concluding that they could not be converted by force.
+The missionary territories were distributed between the sees of Aquilea and Salzburg along the river Dráva, with the lands to the north of the river coming under the jurisdiction of Salzburg.